Charles-Julien/bixi/part2/bixi_part2.md

     significant (p-value \> 0.05).

-- **Temperature (`temp`)**: For each additional degree Celsius in temperature, trip duration increases by around 4.16 minutes, all else being equal.
+- **Temperature (`temp`)**: For each additional degree Celsius in temperature, trip duration increases by around 4.16 minutes on average, all else being equal.

-- **Rainfall (`rain`)**: For each additional millimeter of rain, trip duration decreases by approximately 3.65 minutes.
+- **Rainfall (`rain`)**: For each additional millimeter of rain, trip duration decreases by approximately 3.65 minutes on average.
 All else being equal.
-This might suggest that people tend to shorten their trips when it rains.
+This might suggest that people tend to shorten their trips when it rains or that there are less trips and will require further investigation.

 - **Interaction Term (`temp:rain`)**: The interaction term is not statistically significant (p-value \> 0.05), which means that the combined effect of temperature and rainfall on trip duration is not distinctly different from the sum of their individual effects.
+How to interpret

 **Model Fit**: - The **Multiple R-squared** value is 0.04691, which means that only about 4.69% of the variance in trip duration can be